 So you don’t like people... especially the backpacking kind.
-They are crazy, too outgoing and always happy – this makes you sick to the stomach!
-You enjoy sightseeing, however do not like to ride on public buses or trains.
+They are crazy, too outgoing and always happy and this makes you sick to the stomach!
+You enjoy sightseeing, however you don't like to ride on public buses or trains.
 You enjoy experiencing the food of the new country you are in – as long as it does not include meat and is prepared in an expensive looking restaurant.

 Well do not worry self acclaimed traveller – we’ve got you covered!
 Here is our guide to ‘Not Making Friends in a Hostel.’

 When making your way around the hostel, do NOT make eye contact with the backpackers.
 Look down.
 Alternatively, we recommend travelling with a smart phone!
 That way you can survive that awkward lift ride whilst pretending to read a very important email.
 Backpackers are a friendly breed however and as a result this tactic may not work!
 Some backpackers are so friendly that they may just assume that you are shy, and endeavour to make the first move.
 If this does occur – plug in your head phones!